AmmieNyami/ammienyami.github.io/content/wiki/useful/music/theory_basics/notes_keys_scales.md

 The vast ***majority*** of popular music was composed using only twelve notes.
 The notes are (as in a piano):
 - White notes: A, B, C, D, E, F, G
 - Black notes: A♯/B♭, C♯/D♭, D♯/E♭, F♯/G♭, G♯/A♭
+- In order: A, A♯/B♭, B, C, C♯/D♭, D, D♯/E♭, E, F, F♯/G♭, G, G♯/A♭

 Where:
 - ♯ (Sharp) means half tone above a note
 - ♭ (Flat) means half tone below a note

+IMPORTANT: Not only the black keys can be called ♯ ou ♭, but also any kind of half tone up, like the one from B to C, where C can also be called B#.

 *NOTE: the distance of going twelve notes up or down to the next identically named note is called an **octave**.*
 *NOTE: an increment between notes is called a semitone/half step.*